Ishibutai Kofun: Association with Soga no Umako

 The historian and archeologist Sadakichi Kita (1871 - 1939) proposed that the Ishibutai Kofun is the above-mentioned "Momohana" tomb in the Nihon Shoki.
 Kita also proposed that the earthen mound of the Ishibutai Kofun was removed after Soga no Umako's death as a punishment of the Soga clan by the imperial government.

 Structure

 The Ishibutai Kofun was built on a spur of a mountain that falls northeast to a small plateau.
-It consists of a platform, a gallery entryway, stone walls that form a tomb, two large stones that form a ceiling for the tomb, and embankments on either side of the tomb.
+It consists of a platform, a gallery entryway, stone walls that form a burial chamber, two large stones that form a ceiling for the burial chamber, and embankments on either side of the tomb.
 In total 30 stones were used to construct the Ishibutai Kofun.
 The large granite megaliths come from Mount Tōnomine, which is approximately 3 km from the site.

 Platform and moat

 The Ishibutai kofun originally occupied a much larger area than is evidenced by the existing stone tumulus.
 It was built on a square platform, which measured 50 m on each side at the time of construction.
 Archeological excavations have revealed that the kofun was surrounded by a moat, a feature typical of other kofun of the period.
 This moat is estimated to be 12 m wide.
 In total the kofun, platform, and moat probably covered an area 85 m long.